dotsara/link-log/code.md

 # Code-related stuff I looked up, figured out, want to remember
 (Or at least be able to find again)

+## 23-Feb-2021, Tuesday, 09:15

+Securely signing git commits!

+All my commits for work are signed with my work email address, but when I wanted to update another work-repo with that I didn't copy over the `signingkey` key. 🤦🏽‍♀️ As a result, when I ran `git commit -m "message"` it failed!
+My first thought was, "oh, copy over the `signingkey`, silly."
+But then trouble!
+I second-guessed myself and thought I only needed to restart the machine (b/c I have the authentication set to expire upon restarts).

+Well, that didn't work, of course.
+Copied over the `signingkey` and… it worked exactly as expected.

+Now, I know!

+**Category:** git, gpg

 ## 11-Sep-2019, Wednesday, 08:25

 From Chris: